Second Trimester Fatigue in Pregnancy After 35: What the Research Says

 By the second trimester, the body has undergone substantial cardiovascular adaptation.
 Blood volume increases by approximately 40–50% during pregnancy to support placental circulation, and the heart works harder to pump this increased volume.
 Research suggests this expanded cardiovascular demand—while entirely normal—can contribute to feelings of tiredness and reduced exercise tolerance, even for women who were active before pregnancy.

 Sleep disruption, which often intensifies as the uterus grows, also plays a role.
 Back discomfort, frequent urination, and the challenge of finding comfortable sleep positions can fragment nighttime sleep in ways that compound daytime tiredness.
-Understanding sleep challenges during pregnancy may offer additional context for those finding this to be a particular struggle.
+For women over 35, pre-existing sleep quality differences—which become more common through the late 30s and early 40s—can amplify this effect.
+Our article on sleep changes in perimenopause after 35 provides context on how hormonal shifts in this life stage affect rest even outside of pregnancy.

 How Pregnancy After 35 May Affect Energy Levels